Salford: Notable people

 People from Salford are called Salfordians, the city has been the birthplace to notable people of national and international acclaim.
 Joy Division were an English rock band formed in Salford in 1976.
-The group consisted of vocalist Ian Curtis, guitarist/keyboardist Bernard Sumner, bassist Peter Hook and drummer Stephen Morris which later reformed as New Order.
+The group consisted of vocalist Ian Curtis, guitarist/keyboardist Bernard Sumner, bassist Peter Hook and drummer Stephen Morris which later reformed as New Order in wake of Curtis' death in 1980.

 Amongst other notable persons of historic significance with a connection to Salford are Emmeline Pankhurst, one of the founders of the British suffragette movement, who lived in Salford, and the scientist James Prescott Joule, who was born and raised in Salford.
 The novelist Walter Greenwood (Love on the Dole) and the dramatist Shelagh Delaney (A Taste of Honey) were both born in, and wrote about, Salford.

-Ewan MacColl, folk singer-songwriter, known as one of the instigators of the 1960s folk revival as well as for writing such songs as "The First Time Ever I Saw Your Face" and "Dirty Old Town", was born in Salford.
-Dirty old town was about Salford.
+Folk singer-songwriter and communist activist Ewan MacColl, one of the instigators of the 1960s folk revival in England, was born in Salford.
+He is known for writing such songs as "The First Time Ever I Saw Your Face" and "Dirty Old Town", the latter of which is about Salford.
+Singer/Songwriter Graham Nash of the Hollies and later Crosby, Stills, and Nash grew up in Salford.

 Salford is also the hometown of the band Happy Mondays and punk poet John Cooper Clarke.

 Composer Sir Peter Maxwell Davies, who was appointed Master of the Queen's Music in 2004, was born in Salford.

 Notable Salfordian sportspeople include former England football international and Manchester United F.C. midfielder Paul Scholes, who with several celebrity team mates from his Manchester United playing days bought Salford F.C.

 Another notable resident of Salford is Eddie Colman, the youngest of the Manchester United players to die in the Munich air disaster of 6 February 1958, when only 21.
 Born at Archie Street in November 1936, he lived in the area all his life and is buried at Weaste Cemetery.
 His former home was demolished in the early 1970s.
 Geoff Bent, another Manchester United player who died at Munich, was born in Salford.
 Other sporting Salfordians include Olympic Javelin Thrower Shelley Holroyd, English former snooker player Mick Price, who was born in the area, and Great Britain and England rugby league international and former Warrington Wolves front-rower Adrian Morley (later with the Salford Red Devils.)

 Actors Albert Finney and Robert Powell were both born and raised in Salford.